Table of Contents Show

 Understanding Renters InsuranceUnderstanding Renters Insurance

 Given that every homeowner needs homeowner’s insurance, it stands to reason that renters also need insurance.
 The two aren’t that much different, after all.
 Renter’s insurance offers much of the same protection as homeowner’s insurance.
-At its base point, that’s what renter’s insurance is — protection.
+At its base point, renter’s insurance is — protection.

 The main difference is that renter’s insurance won’t generally cover the dwelling itself — that’s up to your landlord.
-That being said, if you make alterations to your rental property, your insurance may cover those things through liability insurance.
+If you make alterations to your apartment rental, your insurance may cover those things through liability insurance.
 The good news is that renter’s insurance does cover your personal property.
 Your landlord has to take care of the home or building; that coverage won’t protect your personal belongings.

 The Need for Renters InsuranceThe Need for Renters Insurance

 Asking the Right QuestionsAsking the Right Questions

-It would help if you asked questions before you make an essential purchase, including renter’s insurance.
+It would help if you asked questions before making an essential purchase, including renter’s insurance.
 The fact is that some providers are better than others.
 Make sure you choose an insurance provider with a solid reputation.
 You have to trust them, or you might end up left in the cold — literally.
 Before committing to any policy, ask these questions.

-- What’s covered, especially in terms of furniture, electronics, clothing, art, and other valuables?
+- What’s covered, especially furniture, electronics, clothing, art, and other valuables?

 - What will occur if you or someone else gets injured in your rental property?